Training for puppies and their families! Puppy Kindergarten, Puppy Socials and private lessons

 CLASSES, EVENTS & NEWS

 We will be closed Monday, August 10th (Victory Day in RI).

 All weather-related class cancellations will be announced on our voicemail system two hours before classes are scheduled to begin.
 Please call 401-714-5652 for the latest updates.

-Click here for the current class schedule and to register online.
+See our current class schedule and register online.

 Puppy Preschool and Daycare

-Our Puppy Preschool and Daycare and Preschool is open on Mondays, Tuesdays and Thursdays between 8am and 5 pm.
+Our Puppy Preschool and Daycare and Preschool is open Monday through Thursday between 7:30 am and 5 pm.
 For pups between 8 and 16 weeks of age, our Puppy Preschool program is designed to reinforce housetraining when you're not home and provide socialization and enrichment for young pups in a safe, controlled environment!
 Please call for details: 401-714-5652.
 More info

 Pooch Pawsitive provides dog training and behavior counseling for dogs of all ages.
 Whether you have a new puppy at home, are integrating a new rescue dog into the family, want to fine tune your dog's training, or have behavior problems that you want to change, you've come to the right place!